zachary-shah/riff-cnet/README.md

 https://user-images.githubusercontent.com/123213526/225169935-eabab80e-608c-42fb-bcce-61a674c7a26e.mp4

-And that's the process!
+And that's our project!
 Of course, there are many more improvements to make, like generating more coherent lyrics (which is an open problem in the generative audio community) or extending the audio generation to longer than 5 seconds.
 However, our project demonstrates the potential for exploring deep spectral conditioning text-to-audio generation.

-Just for fun, here's some more of our favorite examples:
+Just for fun, here's some more of our favorite model samples: